-The SRAM data buffers can be accessed independently from the main memory array, and utilizing the Buffer Read Command allows data to be sequentially read directly from the buffers.
-Four opcodes, D4H or D1H for buffer 1 and D6H or D3H for buffer 2 can be used for the Buffer Read Command.
+The SRAM data buffer can be accessed independently from the main memory array, and utilizing the Buffer Read Command allows data to be sequentially read directly from the buffer.
+Two opcodes, D4H or D1H, can be used for the Buffer Read Command.
 The use of each opcode depends on the maximum SCK frequency that will be used to read data from the buffer.
-The D4H and D6H opcode can be used at any SCK frequency up to the maximum specified by f{CAR1} .
-The D1H and D3H opcode can be used for lower frequency read operations up to the maximum specified by f{CAR2} .
+The D4H opcode can be used at any SCK frequency up to the maximum specified by f{CAR1} .
+The D1H opcode can be used for lower frequency read operations up to the maximum specified by f{CAR2} .

-To perform a buffer read from the standard DataFlash buffer (264-bytes), the opcode must be clocked into the device followed by three address bytes comprised of 15 don't care bits and nine buffer address bits (BFA8 - BFA0).
-To perform a buffer read from the binary buffer (256-bytes), the opcode must be clocked into the device followed by three address bytes comprised of 16 don't care bits and eight buffer address bits (BFA7 - BFA0).
+To perform a buffer read from the DataFlash standard buffer (264 bytes), the opcode must be clocked into the device followed by three address bytes comprised of 15 don't care bits and 9 buffer address bits (BFA8 - BFA0).
+To perform a buffer read from the binary buffer (256 bytes), the opcode must be clocked into the device followed by three address bytes comprised of 16 don't care bits and 8 buffer address bits (BFA7 - BFA0).
 Following the address bytes, one don't care byte must be clocked in to initialize the read operation.
 The $\overline{\text{CS}}$ pin must remain low during the loading of the opcode, the address bytes, the don't care bytes, and the reading of data.
 When the end of a buffer is reached, the device will continue reading back at the beginning of the buffer.
 A low-to-high transition on the $\overline{\text{CS}}$ pin will terminate the read operation and tri-state the output pin (SO).